cypress-io/cypress-documentation/source/ja/api/commands/scrollto.md

 A specified position to scroll the window or element to.
 Valid positions are `topLeft`, `top`, `topRight`, `left`, `center`, `right`, `bottomLeft`, `bottom`, and `bottomRight`.

-{% img /img/api/coordinates-diagram.jpg "cypress-command-positions-diagram" %}
+{% imgTag /img/api/coordinates-diagram.jpg "cypress-command-positions-diagram" %}

 **{% fa fa-angle-right %} x** ***(Number, String)***